rohitvish12/Exp-track/README.md

 # Expense Tracker Site
-Histroden is a dummy HTML,CSS template made just for fun.
+Expense Tracker is a React site to keep expenses tracked.

 ## Installation
 It has two parts: